sebsacuna/MusiJ/Readme.md

 ## Instructions

-We have released a video tutorial with the instruction of how to install and use MUSICAL in FIJI.
-You can watch it directly on Youtube:
+We have released a video tutorial in Youtube with the instruction of how to install and use MUSICAL in FIJI.
+You can watch it [here](https://www.youtube.com/watch?v=CsJHqSQb11E) or by clicking on the image:

 [![JMUSICAL VIDEO TUTORIAL](https://i.imgur.com/45ExO8b.png)](https://www.youtube.com/watch?v=CsJHqSQb11E "JMUSICAL VIDEO TUTORIAL")